 Victoria Herbal Soap Granules: Aleli's Winning Formula

-Aleli Pansacola has hit upon a winning formula with Victoria Herbal Soap Granules and she wants others to know about it: a locally produced soap that is 100% biodegradable.
+Aleli Pansacola has hit upon a winning formula with Victoria Herbal Soap Granules and she wants others to know about it: a locally produced natural herbal soap that is 100% biodegradable.
 With so many product brands introduced regularly, Aleli's multipurpose coconut-based herbal laundry soap might be received as “just one of those," but not until one thinks of its implications.

-Consider this with 70 million Filipinos who must take a bath or need to have their dishes, clothes, or what-have-you cleaned daily, one can just Imagine the staggering amount of soap-filled water flushed out into our environment everyday.
-Commercially produced soaps contain non-biodegradable substances like alkyl benzene, sodium silicate, phosphate and zeolite contents and fluorescent materials.
+Consider this with 70 million Filipinos who must take a bath or need to have their dishes, clothes, or what-have-you cleaned daily, one can just imagine the staggering amount of soap-filled water flushed out into our environment every day.
+Commercially produced soaps contain non-biodegradable substances like alkyl benzene, sodium silicate, phosphate and zeolite contents, and fluorescent materials.
 So while they help us keep clean, they do so at a cost to our environment.

 Ironically, our country imports many of the essential oil required to produce soaps, when these oils may be obtained, literally speaking, in our own backyards.
 As Aleli puts it “I learned that we import essential oils, hundreds of thousands of tons.
 Our biggest import is citronella.
 I asked myself why we are importing these when we are a tropical country and we can plant anything and anything we plant will grow.
 Like citronella which belongs to the lemon grass family - it doesn't even need caring for.
 And yet we import tons and tons of it.

-But it is not as if Aleli concocted her formula from out of the blue.
+But it is not as if Aleli concocted her formula out of the blue.
 Victoria Herbal Soap Granules is actually the product of almost two decades of involvement with herbal plants and environmental causes on Aleli's part.
 Aleli finished AB Journalism at St. Theresa's College, then concentrated on being a wife and mother to seven children for thirteen years after finishing college.
-On the side she sold computer parts and nurtured her artistic side by making ceramics, arranging flowers, and painting at home.
+On the side, she sold computer parts and nurtured her artistic side by making ceramics, arranging flowers, and painting at home.

 In 1986, Aleli accompanied her sister on a trip to Banahaw, which got Aleli interested in herbal medicines.
 At that time, the Philippine Institute for Alternative Futures (PIAF) already existed but was inactive, so Junie Kalaw (president of Haribon Foundation) organized a core group to be trained as facilitators, with the members undergoing values formation.
 They would have group seminars with six to 10 people visiting Caliraya, Novaliches, or Laguna.